szduda/zaven-login-app/README.md

 This is a simple login app.
 Your goal is to improve the app doing following tasks.
 (Clone this repository and place in on your github)

 ## Tasks
-1. Add reactstrap library and rework the login form using bootstrap styles
+1. - [x] Add reactstrap library and rework the login form using bootstrap styles
 2. Add React Router library, move Login form to /login route (and make it default route)
 3. Replace login fetch with axios library
 4. Move API base url to environment variable